DataDog/azure-log-forwarding-orchestration/control_plane/README.md

 Use the arm template to make the initial deploy, then use the `deploy-control-plane.sh` script to update the function apps.

-DISCLAIMER: Using the script will break the deployer task, so only deploy to control plane instances you are using for testing.
+DISCLAIMER: Using the script will break the deployer task's ability to deploy, so only deploy to control plane instances you are using for testing.